JakeSteam/blog-programming/_posts/2018-11-21-developing-android-apps-with-firebase-ml-kit.md

 - `setClassificationMode()` can be `NO_CLASSIFICATIONS` (default) or `ALL_CLASSIFICATIONS`.
 This feature is useful when information such as likelihood of smiling / eyes being open is needed.
 - `enableTracking()` enabled assigning IDs to faces.
 When enabled, this identifies users across multiple images.

 Contours and face tracking cannot currently both be enabled at the same time.
-As such, for this example we’ll enable everything except contours:
+As such, for this example we'll enable everything except contours:

 ```
 val options = FirebaseVisionFaceDetectorOptions.Builder()